-Sharing an enjoyable, local adventure with a friend always makes for a great day.
+Sharing an enjoyable, local, free adventure with a friend always makes for a great day.
 Add in great food, handmade candy and wheelchair accessibility – and you’ve got a winner.
 But what if tell you that you can find all of this at and around Joe Ley Antiques in downtown Louisville?

 Not your average antique store